Learn how to build

 I’d even argue that every minute of the day is the equivalent of two at night.
 Two hours wasted during the day might mean four hours of work starting at 9:00 p.m.

-And given the choice between being free at night or during the day, most student will pick the night.
+And given the choice between being free at night or during the day, most students will pick the night.

-Something’s always going on at night that will compete with your study time, constantly pulling you to take shortcuts.
+Nights are when the fun happens.
+Something’s always going on at night that will compete with your homework, constantly pulling you to take shortcuts.
 You’ll quit early and put yourself even further behind.
 Homework can’t compete with having fun with your friends—and it won’t.
+Homework will always lose the fight, so start early.

 Don’t get me wrong.
 I didn’t say you should take every night off.
 Just the opposite.
 You should study at night.
 I just want you to be in control of what you do at night.